A monogamous writer responds to polyamory

-For you, this is a fair point as a polyamorous person the idea of a three way “timeshare” relationship is normal and very appealing.
-For the monogamous partner, who thought that they would be able to arrive home every night and spend the evening with the one they love, this is a sad situation to be in because not only do they have the disappointment of not being able to spent all their spare time with you, but they have to deal with the fact that, while they sit at home lonely, you are happy to split your time between partners which gives the impression that they are not enough for you (which in a sense they ain't, purely by virtue of the fact that you are polyamorous).
+For you, this is a fair point, as for a polyamorous person the idea of a three-way “timeshare” relationship is normal and very appealing.
+For the monogamous partner, who thought that they would be able to arrive home every night and spend the evening with the one they love, this is a sad situation to be in because not only do they have the disappointment of not being able to spend all their spare time with you, but they have to deal with the fact that, while they sit at home lonely, you are happy to split your time between partners, which gives the impression that they are not enough for you (which in a sense they ain’t, purely by virtue of the fact that you are polyamorous).

 Some people have found that allowing the monogamous partner to have other relationships as well helps.
-However, in the eyes of the monogamous partner, this can seem to make the relationship even more worthless, because the extra relationship with a forth partner would only be a crutch to the support the polyamorous relationship and would, in the long run, be fruitless for both partners in that relationship.
-One other small problem could also arise, if all the extra partners decide to have other partners, you might end up with a huge group of unrelated people cross contaminating each other during sexual relations, which may lead to STDs and other nasty medical situations.
-Remember there is no such thing as 100% safe sex and for every partner you sleep with you also sleep with every partner they’ve ever had.
+However, in the eyes of the monogamous partner, this can seem to make the relationship even more worthless, because the extra relationship with a fourth partner would only be a crutch to the support the polyamorous relationship and would, in the long run, be fruitless for both partners in that relationship.
+One other small problem could also arise if all the extra partners decide to have other partners: you might end up with a huge group of unrelated people cross contaminating each other during sexual relations, which may lead to STDs and other nasty medical situations.
+Remember there is no such thing as 100 percent safe sex, and for every partner you sleep with you also sleep with every partner they’ve ever had.

-But surly they can live with this, they do love me after all?
+But surely they can live with this; they do love me, after all.

 You may love your partner just as much as they love you, but the introduction of another partner belies that love as far as the monogamous partner is concerned.
 As far as they are concerned one person is enough for them, so why not for you?
 You can explain it purely by the fact that you are polyamorous, and they will understand this on a cognitive level.
 But on an emotional level this is harder to reconcile.
 And if the partner thinks that this compromise lessens them as a person then this becomes a problem.